 You have registered your account in the system and now you are going to start creating your first game in Tabletopia.
 It is not a really difficult task if you have your graphics prepared in the form of standard prepress or print and play files.
-Usually it will take only a few hours to adapt the graphics, upload them into our system and build setups for the game.
+Usually, it will take only a few hours to adapt the graphics, upload them into our system and build setups for the game.
+We recommend browsers Chrome and Opera GX for comfortable work.

 Preparing the Graphics